That Pen Has History!

-Despite the ease and convenience of personal computers, there is still no substitute for pen and paper.
+Despite the ease and convenience of writing via personal computers and making notes on a smartphone, there is still no substitute for pen and paper.
 Most of us keep a pen within reach at all times, just in case we need to jot something down.

 The ballpoint pen is so common, in fact, that we take it for granted.
 But did you ever wonder about the background of that pen you hold so casually in your hand?

 Ballpoint pens, although plentiful today, were actually a long time in the making.
 Their roots first took hold back in the late 1800s, when a Massachusetts leather tanner named John Loud patented an invention he called a “rolling-pointed fountain marker” to use on leather.